katahiromz/Rshimgvw/README.md

 strip shimgvw.exe
 ```

-Tested on RosBE, Visual Studio 2015, and Visual Studio 2019.
+Tested on RosBE and MinGW.

 ## License